fjames86/frpc/README.md

 - [x] AUTH-UNIX and AUTH-SHORT: uid/gid and machine name.
 Not really authentication as such, but a simple tagging mechanism.
 Provided directly by frpc.
 - [x] AUTH-DES: public-key exchange verified by encrypted timestamps.
-This requires both the client and server have access to the public keys for each other.
-Traditionally this is implemented using some shared repository accessable via RPC (usually NIS or NIS+), however frpc does not assume such a repository is available.
+This requires both the client and server have access to the public keys for each other. frpc implements its own system using a shared database for local access and an RPC interface for remote access.
-Key management is left as an exercise for future development.
-Provided by FRPC-DES system.
 - [x] AUTH-GSS: GSS (i.e. Kerberos) authentication, supports authentication, integrity validation and privacy.
 Uses the package [cerberus](https://github.com/fjames86/cerberus) to implement Kerberos v5 authentication.
 Provided by FRPC-GSS system.